-Special Programs, from the St. Mary's County Public Schools' Department of Student Services, provide opportunities for students to grow and develop beyond what the regular school day offers.
-Programs focus on closing the achievement gap among student groups including low-income, first-generation college, minority, and students who need extra time or support.
+Special Programs provide opportunities for students to grow and develop beyond what the regular school day offers.
+Programs focus on closing the achievement gap among student groups including low-income, first-generation college, and minority students as well as students who need extra time or support.

-- Finding opportunities, planning, and writing grant proposals for At-Risk Students/Closing the Achievement Gap
+- Finding opportunities, planning, and writing grant proposals for programming beyond the regular school day.

 - Start up, supervision, program management, and fiscal management of each funded program

 - Business and community partnerships for assisting at-risk students and closing the achievement gap

 - 21st Century Community Learning Centers